marklister/teredo-ddns-client/README.md

 If that appears to work for you then put the command into your /etc/cron.hourly directory or into your crontab (or set it up as a job to run when the teredo interface appears)

-Note:  I'm using optional to parse the arguments.
+Note:  I'm using paulp/optional to parse the arguments.
 Optional is out of date for current versions of scala and incorrectly reports the syntax as `FreeDns <hashCode>` when in fact it only accepts `FreeDns --hashCode hashcode`

 ##Licence